 MENU

 There is nothing quite like seeing two bighorn sheep rams slam their horned heads against each other.
-As they turn and twist their heads, getting ready for impact, a stillness fills the air before a deafening crack echos off the cliffs from the hard heads crashing together.
+As they turn and twist their heads, getting ready for impact, a stillness fills the air before a deafening crack echoes off the cliffs from the hard heads crashing together.
 They may repeat the battle a few times, or one ram will be victorious and the loser walks or runs away.
-The winner will then continue on, hoping to get a chance to mate with the ewe that he has been following around for countless hours.
+The winner will then continue, hoping to get a chance to mate with the ewe that he has been following around for countless hours.

 Where can you watch this all happen?
 I let you know in this post.

-Witnessing the bighorn sheep mating season is one of those events that might just be once-in-a-lifetime.
+Witnessing the bighorn sheep mating season is one of those events that might just be a once-in-a-lifetime.
 Even if it is something you go and watch each year, seeing it in person continually gives a unique glimpse into the relationships that bighorn sheep have with each other.
 During mating season, you’ll see the rams battle.
 Watch them chase ewes up and down hillsides.
 Witness rams kicking both rams and ewes to keep them in line.
 You’ll even probably get a glimpse of rams and ewes mating.
 So be ready to see a bighorn sheep penis or two.

 Some may shirk at that last sentence, but honestly, you won’t want to miss this.
 If you are heading to the park this week, or even just in the area, I can’t suggest seeking out some bighorn sheep sightings enough.
-From large congregations of sheep on hillsides, to a few burly looking rams battling it out, this is a great time to visit and one that is sure to provide some incredible, and potentially graphic memories and pictures.
+From large congregations of sheep on hillsides to a few burly-looking rams battling it out, this is a great time to visit and one that is sure to provide some incredible, and potentially graphic memories and pictures.

-Where to go.
+Where to Go

-If walking the washed out road to view bighorn sheep seems a little sketchy, no worries!
+If walking the washed-out road to view bighorn sheep seems a little sketchy, no worries!

-You can get a glimpse of the area from a pullout along the new road connecting Gardiner to Mammoth Hot Springs.
-I also recommend heading toward the Yellowstone River Picnic Area, just past Roosevelt Junction.
-While rams are not as common here, there are usually bighorn sheep in the area.
 If you’d rather see these sheep from a short hike, consider hiking up the path from the Yellowstone River Picnic Area and wandering along the snowy canyon rim.
 I see them here every so often.
 You can also watch them from across the canyon if you head up the closed road at Roosevelt and walk toward Tower Falls.
 I often see them on the opposite side of the canyon from the Calcite Springs Overlook.
 Finally, if you do decide to head into Lamar Valley, keep an eye out for bighorn sheep on the hillsides around the confluence of the Lamar River and Soda Butte Creek.

 One last thing.